JinZhongcun/youtube-analytics-ml/TEAM_COMMUNICATION.md

 I did some experiments due to the configuration of the lack of the column of "subscribers", which is important to predict.

-The condition 1 (Using only 10% that data has "subscribers" data) is the most good accuracy, and the condition2 (100% data without "subscribers" data) is the secondly good 🎉
+The condition 1 (Using only 10% that data has "subscribers" data) is the most good accuracy, and the condition2 (100% data without "subscribers" data) is the secondly good.

 I think our mission is completed, but if you think we want to make more good model, we should use the data which has "subscriber" data.